oldschoolgg/bsodocs/custom-items/pets.md

 # Pets

 There are pets exclusive to BSO that provide unique and powerful perks and are rare drops from certain activities.
-These custom pets must equipped using `=m equippet` or `=m ep` and in most cases, only one pet's effect can be active at once.
+These custom pets must equipped using `/gear pet equip:`**`name`**` and in most cases, only one pet's effect can be active at once.
 All pets with a per minute drop rate can only be obtained on trips that are at least 20 minute long.

 ## Miscellaneous Pets